UstadMobile/RESPECT-Requirements/README.md

 ## Terminology:

-* **Provider app**: the primary app used to manage course enrolments, student information, typically a Learning Management System (LMS) e.g. [Moodle](https://moodle.org), [Ustad Mobile](https://www.ustadmobile.com), etc. or Student Information System (SIS) e.g. ClassLink
+* **Provider app**: the primary app used to manage enrolments and student information, typically a Student Information System (SIS) e.g. ClassLink, OpenSIS, etc.
-* **Consumer app**: an education app (such as courseware, eg a math app, other subject app, library app, etc) that will consume information provided from the provider app (as above).
+* **Consumer app**: an education app (such as courseware, eg a math app, other subject app, utility apps such as messengers, etc) that will consume information provided from the provider app (as above).

 ## Scenarios

-**A) Single sign on in consumer app (e.g. math app)**: A user (e.g. teacher, student, etc) installs their provider app (e.g. Learning Management System) and a third-party API consumer app (e.g. a math app etc).
-The student opens the math app and taps "sign in with LMS app" and completes the OAuth flow.
-The LMS app _may_ support running the OAuth flow offline using app links.
+**A) Single sign on in consumer app (e.g. math app)**: A user (e.g. teacher, student, etc) installs their **provider app** (e.g. student information system) and a third-party API **consumer app** (e.g. a math app etc).
+The student opens the math app and taps "sign in with _**provider app** name_" and completes the OAuth flow.
+The **provider app** _may_ support running the OAuth flow offline using app links.
 The user then accepts or decline permissions requested by the math app.
 If accepted, the math app can now access the user profile information (e.g. name, grade, etc).

-If the LMS app is installed and supports [HTTP/IPC](https://github.com/UstadMobile/HTTP-IPC-Spec), this can be done entirely offline, otherwise the math app can store/retrieve profile information offline and sync when a connection becomes available.
+If the **provider app** is installed on the same device and supports [HTTP/IPC](https://github.com/UstadMobile/HTTP-IPC-Spec), this can be done entirely offline, otherwise the math app can store/retrieve profile information offline and sync when a connection becomes available.

-**B) User launches consumer app (e.g. math app) from provider app (e.g. LMS)**: The users opens their course in the LMS app which lists lessons they are expected to complete.
-The LMS app launches the math app (using a URL identifier for a given  content item as per LTI or CMI-5).
-If the consumer app is installed this will launch the math app using app links.
-When the user completes the content item they return to the LMS app.
+**B) User launches consumer app from provider app**: The user may be presented with a list of available **consumer apps** by the **provider app**.
+When the user launches the **consumer app** from the **provider app** they will be automatically signed in.
+The **provider app** may optionally provide a learning unit ID (URL) to instruct the **consumer app** to launch a particular learning unit.

+In both cases this is done as an LTI launch.
+The operating system's (e.g. Android, iOS, Windows, Linux, etc) mapping of URLs to installed apps (e.g. [app links on Android](https://developer.android.com/training/app-links/verify-android-applinks)) is used to determine which app to launch.

-If the LMS app supports [HTTP/IPC](https://github.com/UstadMobile/HTTP-IPC-Spec) then data can be sent and received between the apps entirely offline.
+If the **provider app** supports [HTTP/IPC](https://github.com/UstadMobile/HTTP-IPC-Spec) then data can be sent and received between the apps entirely offline.
 If not supported, then the math app can store/retrieve profile information offline and sync when a connection becomes available.

 ## Common Requirements